ThomasPark20/ObsidianBackup/Zettelkasten/9 principles of Sherman Kent’s analytic doctrine.md

 	- Anticipate policymakers
 		- Attentive to problems not yet on the policymaker's minds.
 #### 2. Avoidance of a Personal Policy Agenda
-	- Consider all cases, no matter how low the probablity is.
+	- Consider all cases, no matter how low the probability is.
 	- This forces the policymakers to choose.
 #### 3. Intellectual Rigor
 	- Rigorously evaluaate information for validity and diagnosticity